realpython/python-guide/docs/starting/pip-virtualenv.rst

 Every developer has preferred libraries and when you are working on a lot of different projects, you are bound to have some overlap between the libraries that you use.
-For example, you may be using the ``requests`` library in a lot of different projects.
+For example, you may be using the :module:`requests` library in a lot of different projects.

 It is surely unnecessary to re-download the same packages/libraries each time you